Vattghern203/rokugan/README.md

 }
 ```

-*"In all the heavens and the earth, I Alone Am The Honored One"*
+*"Throughout Heaven and Earth, I Alone Am The Honored One"*